| Date |

 Politics I

-- Collected in Street Transvestite Action Revolutionaries: Survival, Revolt, and Queer Antagonist Struggle [CW: rape]:
+- Collected in Street Transvestite Action Revolutionaries: Survival, Revolt, and Queer Antagonist Struggle (Untorelli, 2013) [CW: rape, police brutality]:

 - “ ‘I’m Glad I Was in the Stonewall Riot’: An interview with Sylvia Rivera,” pp. 12–14